syncfusion/blazor-docs/src/buttons/button/native-event.md

 # Overview

-You can define the native event using on`<event>` attribute in component.
+You can define the native event using on `event` attribute in component.
 The value of attribute is treated as an event handler.
 The event specific data will be available in event arguments.

 The different event argument types for each event are,

 * Focus Events - UIFocusEventArgs
 * Mouse Events - UIMouseEventArgs
-* Drag Events - UIDragEventArgs
 * Keyboard Events - UIKeyboardEventArgs
-* Input Events - UIChangeEventArgs/UIEventArgs
 * Touch Events – UITouchEventArgs
-* Clipboard Events - UIClipboardEventArgs

 ## List of Native events supported